Open Letter (Ralph Towner album)

-Open Letter is an album by guitarist Ralph Towner recorded in 1991 and 1992 and released on the ECM label.
+Open Letter is an album by American jazz guitarist Ralph Towner recorded over two sessions in July 1991 and February 1992, and released on ECM later that year.
+Towner is backed by former Weather Report drummer Peter Erskine.

 Reception

-The Allmusic review by Rick Anderson awarded the album 3 stars, stating, "Ralph Towner's a difficult case.
+The AllMusic review by Rick Anderson awarded the album 3 stars, stating, "Ralph Towner's a difficult case.
 The snoozy noodlings of his former band Oregon can be downright stupefying, but his solo work is often, though not always, quite a bit more interesting.
-Open Letter walks both sides of the line, but succeeds more often than it fails.
+Open Letter walks both sides of the line, but succeeds more often than it fails."